TheOdinProject/curriculum/javascript/organizing-js/es6-modules.md

 - browse [this document](https://webpack.js.org/concepts/) for more details.
 We'll talk plugins and loaders in another lesson.

+- If you would like to further understand webpack before moving on, check out [__this YouTube playlist__ ](https://youtube.com/playlist?list=PLblA84xge2_zwxh3XJqy6UVxS60YdusY8) by Colt Steele.

 ### ES6 Modules (finally!)

 Now that we (sorta) understand what webpack is doing it's time to discuss the module syntax.
 There are only 2 components to it - __import__ and __export__.